-Vietnam stocks are expected to reach a 7-year high, as fast growth along with the lowest valuations in Southeast Asia lure global investors to the country.
+Vietnam stocks are expected to reach a 7-year high.
+Fast growth and the lowest valuations in Southeast Asia are luring global investors to the country.

-The VN-Index, which is composed of all companies listed on the Ho Chi Minh City stock exchange, will advance to around 655 by the end of 2015 – or by 15% from its current price of 575 – according to the average of 11 different analyst predictions.
+The VN-Index, composed of all companies listed on the Ho Chi Minh City stock exchange, will advance by 15%.
+This is according to the average of 11 different analyst predictions.

 Patrick Mitchell, head of institutional sales at VINASecurities JSC, is among the most bullish of these analysts.
-He predicts that the VN-Index will reach highs of 680 by December, saying that “Valuations and fundamentals in the macroeconomy continue to support a move higher in the index”.
+He predicts that the VN-Index will reach highs of 680 by December.
+Mitchell clarifies that “valuations and fundamentals in the macroeconomy continue to support a move higher in the index”.

-Mitchell believes the technology and consumer staples sectors will outperform, and his recommended stocks for investors looking to profit from the market’s rise include Vietnam Dairy Products JSC, Mobile World Investment Corp., and FPT Corp.
+He believes the technology and consumer staples sectors will outperform.
+His recommended stocks for investors include Vietnam Dairy Products JSC, Mobile World Investment Corp., and FPT Corp.

 Attractive Valuation for Vietnam Stocks

-Equities in Vietnam have the lowest valuations in all of ASEAN and are priced at only 12.5 times earnings, compared to 14.3 for the MSCI Southeast Asia Index.
-This has helped the VN-Index advance by 5.5% since the new year.
+Equities in Vietnam have the lowest valuations in all of ASEAN.
+They’re priced at only 12.5 times earnings compared the MSCI Southeast Asia Index’s 14.3.
+This helped the VN-Index advance by 5.5% since the new year.

 Foreigners wishing to invest in Vietnam stocks face restricted access and numerous regulations.
-The government plans to raise the foreign ownership limit on companies from 49% to 60%, but progress has been slow, with the latest version of the proposal to be submitted in the second half of this year.
+The government plans to raise the foreign ownership limit on companies and spur competitiveness.
+But progress is slow.

-Total inflow from foreign investors in Vietnam was only US$136 million in 2014, compared with US$3.76 billion in Indonesia and US$1.25 in the Philippines.
+Total inflow from foreign investors in Vietnam was only US$136 million in 2014.
+This is compared with US$3.76 billion in Indonesia and US$1.25 in the Philippines.

-“We would like to see a more diversified investor base instead of turnover remaining dominated by retail investors as it is now, in order to reduce volatility and achieve a sustainable long-term advance,” said Kevin Snowball, CEO of PXP Vietnam Asset Management.
+“We would like to see a more diversified investor base instead of turnover remaining dominated by retail investors,” said Kevin Snowball, CEO of PXP Vietnam Asset Management.

 - Three Best Countries to Invest for 2016 - 01/01/2016